"One of the most versatile conductors of our time."

 Hessische Zeitung, Germany

 Paul Goodwin is renowned for his historically informed interpretations of music of all periods, his wide repertoire and his interest in contemporary music.
 He has a great passion for incorporating period style within the traditional orchestral world and creating unusual and dynamic programs.
-He is Artistic Director and Conductor of the Carmel Bach Festival in California and Principal Guest Conductor of Capella Aquileia in Germany.
+He is Artistic Director and Principal Conductor of the Carmel Bach Festival in California and Principal Guest Conductor of Capella Aquileia in Germany.